Helmet Safety Information

 KC ATHLETE TRAINING

-At Kansas City Athlete Training, located 3 miles north of downtown Kansas City Missouri, we offer Athletic Sports Performance Training for high school and youth athletes both boys and girls throughout the Kansas City Missouri Metro Area.
+At Kansas City Athlete Training, located 3 miles from downtown Kansas City Missouri, we offer Athletic Sports Performance Training for high school and youth athletes both boys and girls throughout the Kansas City Missouri Metro Area.
 The opportunities are not restricted for players associated with one team but are open to all players both boys and girls from anywhere in the KC Metro Area.
 We provide training for all sports via our speed and agility classes and our elite training classes which we recommend of our older athletes and personal training sessions for those athletes looking for specific 1-on-1 training.
 Our experienced staff has been conducting speed and agility and training athletes since 2005.